hoseinhajipour/kml_to_after_effect/README.md

-Here's a sample README file for your script on GitHub:

----

 # KML Path Importer for Google Earth Studio and After Effects

 This script allows you to import a KML route file and create a path in After Effects or Google Earth Studio, which can be animated in 3D space.
 It processes the KML coordinates, converts them into a 3D path, and generates a vector shape layer to visualize the route.